alemart/encantar-js/docs/faq.md

 4. isn't locked into any vendor that may limit access or even disappear tomorrow

 Building a WebAR technology from scratch with computer vision is a massive R&D undertaking.
 By choosing the Professional Edition, you receive a professional-grade tool with added benefits, as well as the peace of mind that comes with the knowing that your access to it will not &mdash; and effectively cannot &mdash; be removed.
 Your AR projects are yours to keep and share!

+### Can I see this license?
+I am interested in making a purchase.

+Yes.
+A draft is available [under request](contact.md).

 ### Do I receive support?